kristianmandrup/picturefill-rails/README.md

 # Picturefill View helpers for Rails

+This gem provides polyfills for 3 wys to render responsive images:

+* picturefill
+* jquery-picture
+* srcset

 [picturefill](https://github.com/scottjehl/picturefill) is currently the best way for rendering [Responsive Images](http://5by5.tv/webahead/25) on a web page.

 *picturefill-rails* provides nice view helper methods to render the picturefill.